-The Clash 98 isn’t currently endorsed by any ATP or WTA pros and I am not sure why this is the case.
-It might be because the clash series of rackets are more designed to suit the needs of recreational players and would not be a good fit for a professional tennis player.
+The Clash 98 isn’t currently endorsed by any ATP or WTA pros and I am not sure why this is the case but it might be because the Clash series of rackets are more designed to suit the needs of recreational players and would not be a good fit for a professional tennis player.

 |326g (11.5oz)||Strung Weight:||357g (12.5oz)|

 |8 pts HL||Balance:||9 pts HL|